 The difference between light reaction and the dark reaction is mainly due to the following properties:

-Light and dark reaction are the two phases that complete the process of photosynthesis in the photosynthetic organisms.
-In this context, you would get to know the key differences between the light and dark reaction along with the comparison chart and definition of the two.
+Light and dark reaction are the two phases that complete the process of photosynthesis in photosynthetic organisms.
+This post describes the key differences between the light and dark reaction, along with the comparison chart and definition of the two.

 Content: Light Reaction Vs Dark Reaction